wp-plugins/coming-soon-page/readme.txt

 1. Log in to your website administration panel.
 2. Go to Plugins page Add New > Upload Plugin .
-3. Click "Choose file" then select the Coming Soon and Maintenance mode plugin  zip file.
+3. Click "Choose file" then select the [WordPress Coming Soon](https://wordpress.org/plugins/coming-soon-page/) and Maintenance mode plugin zip file.
-4. Then Install and activate the plugin.
+4. Then Install and activate our [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/) plugin.
 5. Then, from the left panel of Dashboard, click on the gear icon - Coming Soon link to fully customize the plugin

 That's all, now you can build your Coming soon page and run website to Maintenance mode.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).

+We recommend you to take a look for this useful plugins - [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/) .

 == Screenshots ==

-1.  **WordPress Coming soon and Maintenance mode** Front-end
+1.  **[WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/) and Coming soon** Front-end
-2.  **WordPress Coming soon and Maintenance mode** Back-end(General settings)
+2.  **[WordPress Coming soon](https://wordpress.org/plugins/coming-soon-page/) and Maintenance mode** Back-end(General settings)
 3.  **WordPress Coming soon and Maintenance mode** Back-end(General settings)
 4.  **WordPress Coming soon and Maintenance mode** Back-end(Design Options)
 5.  **WordPress Coming soon and Maintenance mode** Mailing list